Actions

 Here are your 2 Actions, Donation ideas and Bright Spots.

-✊ Action 1 – Sign up for Take Action Network for Legislative Action
+✊ Action 2 – Don’t forget to sign up for Take Action Network for Legislative Action

-The WA legislature begins January 12th and goes for 60 days.
+The new session of the WA legislature begins in just three weeks (Jan 12) and goes for 60 days.
 This is perhaps the most important time to make your voice heard with our state’s elected representatives.
+State and local policies have an enormous impact on our lives and in many cases can insulate us from dangerous federal policies.

 Your electeds want to hear from you, how you feel about the issues, and why.
 The Washington Indivisible Legislative Action (WILA) team uses Take Action Network (TAN) to make it easy for you to have your voice heard on important topics like immigration; environmental policy; housing & homelessness; reproductive rights; voting rights; firearms purchases/transfers; diversity, equity, and inclusion in school curricula; fair wages; privacy; and lots more.